 Indeed, there is no better mulch for use around your plants, than properly decomposed, organic garden compost.
-Many gardeners consider compost mulch the best, and only mulch for their plants.
+Many gardeners consider it the best, and only mulch for their plants.
 Using compost as mulch provides all of the benefits of any other mulch.
 In addition, it is organic.
 So, it feeds your plants.
 As it breaks down, it conditions your soil.
 And here’s another great benefit…… it’s free!

 The only downside to using compost as a mulch is that it breaks down into the soil somewhat quickly.
 You may have to apply for a second application during the growing season.
 In the vegetable garden, many gardeners see the quick breakdown of compost as an advantage, as cleanup in the fall is easier….. just till the remaining compost into your garden.
 Or, give some of the leftover to an appreciative gardening friend.